 I initially practiced in Niagara Falls in various legal associations and subsequently moved my practice to St. Catharines in 1980 to become partner in the law firm of Bench Keogh.
-When this venerable firm ultimately dissolved, myself and two partners restructured ourselves as Douglas, Stewart & Morningstar, which morphed into Douglas Legal Services and, following Ryan Bonin joining the firm is now Douglas, Morningstar & Bonin where I currently practice under M. Kenneth Douglas Professional Corporation.
+When this venerable firm ultimately dissolved, myself and two partners restructured ourselves as Douglas, Stewart & Morningstar, which became Douglas Legal Services and is now Douglas, Morningstar & Bonin LLP.

 My Legal Role

-In addition to routine solicitor’s work (house closings, wills etc.), I am a practitioner of alternate dispute resolution, utilizing Collaborative Law.
-I am also a litigator.
-My primary areas of law are Family Law, Residential and Commercial Real Estate, Commercial and Business Law and Wills and Estates.
+I am a practitioner of alternate dispute resolution, utilizing Collaborative Law, and I am also a litigator.
+My primary areas of law are Family Law, Residential and Commercial Real Estate, Commercial and Business Law and Wills and Estates

-I have practiced law for over 45 years.
+I have practiced law for 40 years.
 I have been involved in numerous trials at all court levels from the Provincial Family Court through the Superior Courts, up to and including the Court of Appeal.
-However, my underlying philosophy is to first attempt to find “interest based” negotiated solutions in order to assist my clients as economically as possible (prior to resorting to costly litigation).
+However, my underlying philosophy is to attempt to find “interest based” solutions and assist my clients in the least intrusive way and as economically as possible.

 My Relationship with My Clients

-I am an empathetic listener, who will do my best to explain the applicable law as well as the various options available in order to find an equitable resolution of whatever issue needs to be addressed on a client’s behalf.
-I try to look for win/win scenarios, which hopefully, will leave everyone satisfied with the result achieved.
+I am an empathetic listener, who will always first try to negotiate a fair and equitable resolution of whatever issue needs to be addressed on a client’s behalf.
+I try to look for win/win scenarios, which hopefully will leave everyone satisfied with the result achieved.

-While my goal is to resolve matters as amicably as possible, in some unfortunate circumstances where a matter cannot be resolved through reasonable negotiation, I will not hesitate to aggressively litigate on your behalf.
+While I aim to resolve matters as promptly as possible, in some unfortunate circumstances where a matter cannot be resolved through reasonable negotiation, I will not hesitate to aggressively litigate on your behalf.

 I have been involved in the community on various boards and committees, including but not limited to Family and Children’s Services, Brock University, the local museums and the Niagara-on-the-Lake Heritage Committee (Chair).